- 6 hrs ago Nushrat Bharucha Exudes Eco-Friendly And Boss Lady Vibes In Her Green Pantsuit And We Loved It!

 Causes & Risk Factors Of Hashimoto's Disease:

-Some of the most common causes for Hashimoto's disease include:
+Some of the most common causes of Hashimoto's disease include:

 - Heredity (if your ancestors have suffered from thyroid diseases)

-- Suffering from other autoimmune disease like lupus, arthritis, diabetes, etc.
+- Suffering from other autoimmune diseases like lupus, arthritis, diabetes, etc.

 - Having had prior thyroid surgery